 Meetings with advisors and campus tours for prospective transfer students can be arranged through OSU-Cascades Office of Admissions.
-All transfer students, including those in the Degree Partnership Program (DPP), must attend a required transfer START orientation which includes advising and registration.
+All transfer students, including those in the Degree Partnership Program (DPP) complete the required transfer START orientation which includes advising and registration.

 All transfer students should read the OSU-Cascades Admissions Transfer Students page which covers general policies; provides tables of approved transfer course articulations; discusses the Degree Partnership Program, and covers transfer degrees such as AAOT, DTA and IGETC.
 Students transferring from schools in Oregon should review the Biological Science Oregon Community College Transfer Guides with their community college advisor.